yupiel/thoughts/content/projects/SuperBLT Native Plugin Template.md

+---
+title: SuperBLT Plugin Template
+description: My journey of porting the SuperBLT Plugin Template from C++ to Rust so I don't have to get cancer when writing the dll for Heister's Haptics
+date: 2024-05-11
+tags:
+  - Payday2
+  - Mod
+  - Modding
+  - HeistersHaptics
+  - SuperBLT
+  - Porting
+---

 Have you ever asked yourself what the best way to learn a language in depth is?
 Yeah don't do this I'm kind of masochistic.